Causal Bandits without prior knowledge using separating sets: Introduction

 In recent years, there have been several works on the Causal Bandit problem \citep{lattimore2016causal, sen2017identifying, yabe2018causal, structural}.
 This is a variant of the classical multi-armed bandits problem, where an underlying structural causal model \citep*{pearl2009causality} is assumed between observed variables.

-In the bandit problem, we iteratively choose an arm from a set of arms to play, after which we observe a reward variable conditional on the chosen arm.
+In the bandit problem, we iteratively select one arm from a set of arms, and then observe the reward conditional on the chosen arm.
 In classical bandits, the rewards for the arms are assumed to be independent.
-If we assume the rewards are generated by a causal model, the rewards are no longer independent.
-We can use this additional structure to improve our performance.

-Consider the following example.
-We play a video game with two buttons A and B. The game is played in rounds, and in each round we have to choose which combination of the buttons we push.
-Then, the game program generates a randomly chosen cute animal $S$ which appears on the screen, for example a giraffe or a zebra, conditional on the buttons pressed.
-Afterwards, a random cuteness score $Y$ is generated by the program.
-The distribution of this score is conditional on the animal that appeared on the screen.
-Our goal is then to find out which combinations of buttons to press to maximize the total cuteness score achieved over the course of this game.
-The generative process of this game can be represented by a causal graph, which is depicted in Figure \ref{fig:game}.

-This is an example of a causal bandit, where we choose actions and obtain rewards, but in addition to a reward variable, we also observe additional variables after choosing our action.
-All observed variables are generated through a causal mechanism.
-If the probability distributions for each button combination of the animals that appear on the screen do not overlap, then the reward signals of the buttons pressed are independent of each other and this game can be considered a classical bandit problem.
-However, if the distributions overlap, we can share information of the reward signal between these button combinations to better estimate the expected reward value of each combination.
+If we do not only observe the rewards but also some additional variables, and the rewards and these variables are generated according to a causal model, then the rewards are no longer independent, and this is called a Causal Bandit problem.
+In this case, the previously cited works on this topic have shown that one can this additional structure to improve our performance.
+This is done by ``leaking'' information of the reward variable between actions to better estimate the expected reward of each action.

-As a concrete example, consider starting the game with no prior knowledge on the conditional distributions.
-We press button $A$ once, observe a giraffe, and gain $10$ cuteness points, and then press button $B$, again observe a giraffe, but now gain $5$ cuteness points.
-A traditional bandit algorithm would estimate the expected value of button $A$ with the sample mean, which is $10$.
-However, it is intuitively obvious that it is a better strategy to separately model the distribution of the animal that appears on the screen and the expected reward given the animal, thus obtaining an estimated value of button $A$ of $7.5$.
-We will refer to this sharing of data between actions as `information leakage'.

-Recent approaches to this problem have shown greatly improved regret bounds compared to na\"{i}ve approaches that treat it like a classical bandit problem by leveraging information leakage \citep{lattimore2016causal,sen2017identifying,yabe2018causal}.
+Recent approaches to the Causal Bandit problem have shown greatly improved bounds for simple regret compared to na\"{i}ve approaches by leveraging information leakage \citep{lattimore2016causal,sen2017identifying,yabe2018causal}, as well as for cumulative regret \citep{lu2020regret, structural}.
 However, they all rely on perfect prior knowledge of the causal structure.
-In this work, we formulate a causal bandits algorithm which drops the assumption of prior causal knowledge.
+They also assume that interventional distributions on variables beside the target variable are known beforehand.